JulienRobberechts/nodejs-test-double-guide/readme.md

 On top of this, intercept an internal function is tricky (To Explain)

-### 2.2.
-Level of test double
+### Level of test double

-Test doubles in javascript can be achieved at 2 different levels.

-Those 2 different level are often named *Partial test double* and *full test double*.
+Test doubles in javascript can be achieved at 2 different levels: *Partial test double* and *full test double*.

-*Partial test double* don't need module interception

- to test double: with or without module interception.

- are often named *Partial test double* and *full test double*.

-no-interception vs partial-testdouble

-There is 2 types of libraries: stubbing library and module interception library.
+With **Partial test double** you just replace a small part of your real dependency.
+For doing so you need a simple library named **'Subbing library'**.

+With *Full test double* you will replace the a full javascript module with your own version for test, not just a small part.
+For doing so you need a more complex library named **'module interception library'**.

-- Sinon is simply a stubbing library.
+- Sinon is simply a *stubbing library*.
 Only for simple cases.
 - module interception library: solutions targeting link seams or explicit dependency injection
   - For module interception, the type of import is really important.
 Depending of your project the type of import is really important to choose your mock tool. [see this page](./summary-import-types.md)